 How To Get to Naxos

 Taking a ferry is the best way to get from Santorini to Naxos.
 Multiple boats depart daily, with the fastest ferries taking less than 1.5 hours.
-The port in Naxos is right in town, making for an effortless arrival.
+The port is right in town, making for an effortless arrival.

 Where To Stay in Naxos